Minnesota State Fair: Off-season use

 The fairgrounds host several events throughout the year.
 Events include horse shows in the Lee & Rose Warner Coliseum and Horse Barn, the Minnesota Horse Expo and the Minnesota Beef Expo, gymnastics meets and other sporting events, dog shows, antique and hot-rod car shows, motorcycle shows, model railroad shows, clothing and jewelry shows, gun and weapon collectors shows, comic book conventions, flea markets and swap meets, and more.
 Buildings on the grounds are frequently rented for commercial events such as appliance sales, computer and electronics sales, and boat and car sales.
-Earlier in the summer, some of the fairground's roads are used to host an annual series of bike races during the week, called the State Fair Affair Criterium Series.
-Many buildings on the fair grounds are rented for winter storage of boats, camping trailers, and similar equipment.
+Earlier in the summer, some of the fairgrounds' roads are used to host an annual series of bike races during the week, called the State Fair Affair Criterium Series.
+Many buildings on the fairgrounds are rented for winter storage of boats, camping trailers, and similar equipment.